theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 )
 ```

-Now, we use the forecasting function created above to generate conformal predictions.
+We use the forecasting function created above to generate conformal predictions.

 ``` r